 If you want to save on renting a car abroad, this Sixt coupon can get you 15% on car rentals worldwide.

-Finally, if you’re collecting points and miles, you can track and combine all of your loyalty programs and save on every trip with points.com.
+Finally, if you’re collecting miles and points, you can combine and track all of your points from all of the loyalty programs you participate in and save on every trip with points.com.

 Did you enjoy this list of travel life hacks?
 Do you have a few more to add?
 Let me know in the comments!